 Entyvio (vedolizumab) and Tysabri (natalizumab) work this way.
 They stop white blood cells from entering the stomach.
 This blocking action keeps the white blood cells away from the gut, where they would otherwise cause inflammation.
 In turn, this allows the area to heal.

 Biologics can target other pathways in the body that lead to inflammation.
 Stelara (ustekinumab) is an interleukin inhibitor.
 It targets two specific proteins that are thought to cause inflammation.
-People with Crohn’s have higher levels of these proteins in their body.
+People with Crohn’s have higher levels of these proteins in their bodies.

 By targeting these proteins, Stelara blocks inflammation in the GI tract and decreases symptoms of Crohn’s disease.